 - First, wet the sponge.
 Next, squeeze out all the water.
 I even squeeze the beauty blender in a makeup towel to make sure all excess water is out.
 The key is that you almost want it to feel dry as it only needs a little moisture to work.
 It seems counterintuitive but you want it to absorb the water instead of your makeup.

-- Next, dot your makeup on your skin, not the Beauty Blender.
+- Put the makeup directly on your face.
 You’ll use less makeup and less will absorb into the sponge itself.

 - Tap the makeup into the skin.
 Don’t rub it in, just dab and press.
 The tapping motion not only deposits the makeup onto your skin but it blends out any makeup lines.
 Running the Beauty Blender across your face just moves the makeup around.